|From:||Trish Whetzel <plwhetzel@xxxxxxxxx>|

 Tutorials and Workshops

-Workshops are full-day or two-day events.
+WORKSHOPS are half-day or full-day scientific events.
 They are intended to provide a forum for the discussion of a specific topic through individual paper presentations.
 The workshop organizers will be responsible for advertising the workshop and reviewing and selecting the contributions.
 Workshops can be events focusing on a specific topic; they can also include interest group meetings, or meetings designed to disseminate the results of a research project on a specific topic.
 Workshop and tutorial proposals should be submitted to the easychair website: https://www.easychair.org/account/signin.cgi?conf=icbo2011

 Doctoral and Post-Doctoral Consortium